daydin14/daydin14/README.md

 </div>

 <p align="center">
-	I am an innovative and deadline-driven Software Engineer developing user-centered and generic applications from initial concept to final, polished deliverable.
+	I am an innovative, deadline-driven software engineer who develops user-centered and generic applications from initial concepts to final, polished deliverables.
 I build and install computers, play golf, and love to learn.
 A fun fact about me would be that I am a triplet.
 </p>

 <div align="right">